OlivierLD/cylon.js.samples/Swagger/README.md

 The root of those documents is located in the `web.client` directory (at the same level as `speak` and `echo`, under `Swagger`).

 ##### Service code
-In `SpeakService.js`, add the following code at the end of the file:
+In `SpeakService.js` (Swagger generated), add the following code at the end of the file:
 ```
 var speechDevice = undefined;